seqan/hibf/doc/about/api/index.md

 This implies the availability of a supported compiler in the default package repositories or via easy-to-use third party services.

-More platforms and compilers will be added during the Library_Template lifecycle, but some will be marked as *experimentally supported* which means support may be dropped again later on.
+More platforms and compilers will be added during the HIBF lifecycle, but some will be marked as *experimentally supported* which means support may be dropped again later on.

 **We promise to provide good forward-compatibility with the C++ standard.** And we will strive to fix any warnings that